 Myrtus communis is a small, evergreen tree, native to the Mediterranean region.
+Adopt the seed of the common myrtle for an individual and distinctive wedding gift.

 The star-shaped flower has five sepals, five petals and numerous stamens.
 The flowers are usually white and are pollinated by insects.
 The leaf contains a fragrant essential oil that was traditionally used in colognes and skin tonics It was also used in many herbal remedies and medicines as an astringent, an antiseptic, a decongestant and to heal wounds.
 The fresh aroma of the oil is excellent at clearing the airways and relieving respiratory conditions.